-While there are a few experimental or demonstration FRs in operation or under construction in China, India, and Russia, all the commercial nuclear power reactors in operation or under construction around the world today are based on thermal neutrons.
-These reactors currently use moderator materials to slow down the high energy neutrons from the fission reactions, and use normal or light water (most non-CANDU reactors), heavy water (CANDU reactors) and graphite (gas cooled reactors).
-The fuels used in these reactors contain either natural uranium (0.7 per cent U-235, the rest being U-238) such as in the CANDU reactors, or fuel with a higher concentration of U-235 (typically 3 to 5 per cent).
-Producing this higher concentration is known as enrichment.
-Operation of current reactor types requires a continuous supply of fresh uranium as a source of the fissile U-235.
+While there are a few experimental or demonstration FRs in operation or under construction in China, India, and Russia, all the commercial nuclear power reactors in operation or under construction around the world today are based on thermal ("low energy") neutrons.
+These reactors currently use moderator materials to slow down the high energy neutrons from the fission reactions - these moderators are usually normal or light water (most non-CANDU reactors), heavy water (CANDU reactors) or graphite (gas cooled reactors).
+The fuels used in these reactors contain either natural uranium (0.7 per cent U-235, 99.3 per cent U-238) such as in CANDU reactors, or fuel with a higher concentration of fissile U-235

+(typically 3 to 5 per cent).
+Producing this higher U-235 concentration is known as enrichment.
+Operation of current reactor types requires a continuous supply of fresh uranium as a source of U-235.
 A byproduct of the enrichment process is depleted uranium, which has a reduced U-235 content of around 0.3 per cent and is now generally considered to be a waste by countries that operate enrichment facilities.
 However, as noted below, the depleted uranium from the enrichment process is a potential fuel source for some advanced reactor fuel cycles.